pytroll/pyresample/docs/source/plot.rst

 The Plate Carree projection
 +++++++++++++++++++++++++++
 The Plate Carree projection (regular lon/lat grid) is named **eqc** in Proj.4.
-Pyresample uses the Proj.4 nameing.
+Pyresample uses the Proj.4 naming.

 Assuming the file **areas.yaml** has the following area definition: